|1||High Technologies Industrial Estate (Kavardeh), Razavi Khorasan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Shiraz air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Shiraz air is currently 2 times above the WHO annual air quality guideline value

 Moderate 79 US AQI